JoaoMuriloPO/JoaoMuriloPO/readme.md

 ## 🧠 What I do

-- 🎨 Development of responsive and dynamic interfaces
+- 🎨 Development of responsive and scalable web interfaces
-- ⚛️ Front-end applications with ReactJS & TypeScript
+- ⚛️ Front-end applications using ReactJS & TypeScript
 - 🔗 Integration and consumption of REST APIs
-- 🧩 Reusable components and scalable solutions
+- 🧩 Creation of reusable components and well-structured solutions
 - 🤝 Collaboration in agile teams (Scrum & Kanban)
-- 🤖 Automations, bots and internal tools
+- 🤖 Development of internal tools, automations and bots
-- 📚 Continuous learning focused on Full Stack development
+- 📚 Continuous learning focused on front-end excellence and full stack evolution

 ---